Dalhousie-Autonomous-Sailboat-Team/dalMAST/README.md

 # Dalhousie SailBot
 The Dalhousie Sailboat is an autonomous robot designed to cross the Atlantic Ocean.

+## Website:
+dalmast.squarespace.com

 ## GUI setup instructions
 In order to run the GUI that communicates with the radio module, **Processing** must be downloaded,